Open Vocabulary Monocular 3D Object Detection: Methodology

 \textbf{Grounding DINO}~\cite{liu2023grounding} is a leading framework for OV 2D detection, which combines the Transformer-based DINO detector~\cite{zhang2022dino} with grounded pretraining.
 We adopt a pretrained Grounding DINO as our default OV 2D detection model due to its superior performance and strong zero-shot generalization capabilities.
-An ablation study on the effect of different base 2D detection models on our approach is provided in Sec.~\ref{sec:exp}.
+An ablation study of different base 2D detectors on our approach is provided in Sec.~\ref{sec:exp}.